The Anglican Mission in America and Three Streams

-Rooted in the Anglican tradition, an ancient-future faith that dates back to the first-century church and was developed in the English Reformation, the AMiA is distinctly nourished by three streams:
+Established in the Anglican tradition, founded in the first-century church and developed during the English Reformation, AMiA is distinctly, and equally, nourished by these three streams;

-THE SCRIPTURE: We hold that Scripture guides our lives and is authoritative for us individually and for the Church at large (known as the evangelical tradition).
+SCRIPTURE: We hold that Scripture guides our lives and is the authority for us, as individuals and for the whole Church (known as the evangelical tradition).

-THE SACRAMENTS: We believe the sacramental life is embodied in the practices and teachings Christians have held throughout the centuries as expressed in the historic creeds and 39 Articles of Religion.
-Our faith tradition has a variety of worship expressions, including the sacraments instituted by Jesus (known as the catholic tradition).
+SACRAMENTS: We believe the sacramental life is embodied in the sacraments instituted by Jesus, and in the creeds, practices and teachings, based upon those sacraments, that Christians have held throughout the centuries (known as the catholic tradition).

-THE SPIRIT: We trust the Holy Spirit is at work in the Church and the world, manifesting his power and preparing us for ministry through the deposit of his gifts (known as the charismatic tradition).
+SPIRIT: We trust the Holy Spirit is at work in the Church, in the world, and in each of those who confess Jesus as the Son of God, the Christ, manifesting His power and preparing us for ministry through the bounty of His gifts (known as the charismatic tradition).

 As a society that aspires to create a movement of excellence, the following strategies and systems are in place for long-term sustainability: